US International Traffic in Arms Regulations (ITAR)

 How does AWS support customers who are subject to ITAR export regulations?

 AWS provides customers with the option to store their data in AWS GovCloud (US), which is managed solely by US Persons in US locations.
 AWS GovCloud (US) is Amazon’s isolated cloud environment where accounts are only granted to US Persons working for US organizations.

-Because AWS does not have any visibility into what customers are uploading onto our network, including whether or not that data is deemed subject to ITAR regulations, all customer data within the GovCloud region is treated as ITAR data.
+Because AWS does not have any visibility into what customers are uploading onto our network, including whether or not that data is deemed subject to ITAR regulations, all customer data within AWS GovCloud (US) is treated as ITAR data.

 How does AWS GovCloud (US) provide assurance to customers that it meets ITAR requirements?

 There is no formal ITAR certification.
 AWS GovCloud (US) is continuously audited by an accredited Federal Risk Authorization Management Program (FedRAMP) independent third-party assessment organization (3PAO) and has been issued a FedRAMP Provisional Authority to Operate (P-ATO) from the Joint Authorization Board (JAB) at the High Baseline.
 The Chief Information Officers (CIO) from the US Department of Defense, Department of Homeland Security, and General Services Administration represent the JAB.
-For more information, see Achieve FedRAMP High Compliance in the AWS GovCloud (US) Region.
+For more information, see Achieve FedRAMP High Compliance in AWS GovCloud (US).